Liz Hann - Dip Couns, BA (Hons), CBT Therapist, Couples Therapist

 I have worked as a counsellor and a mental health nurse in both the NHS and the private sector for many years, having qualified as a counsellor in 1999 and as a mental health nurse in 1986.

 I have undertaken further specialised training in Cognitive Behaviour Therapy (CBT) and have completed many short courses in areas such as Solution Focused Therapy, Cognitive Analytic Therapy and Family Therapy.
+I an an accredited member of the National Counselling Society and have an Enhanced DBS Certificate.

 An area that I am particularly interested in is working with survivors of abuse, whether it is emotional, sexual or physical; this includes those who have been subjected to domestic violence and bullying in any setting.
 I find that people who have been subjected to abuse often have low self-esteem and feelings of guilt and shame, so I focus on helping to develop a sense of compassion and forgiveness towards oneself.